ArubaIberia/mmcollect/README.md

 ## Saving output to files

-Finally, you can tell mmconnect to save the output of each controller to a separate file with the *-o <prefix>* flag.
-Each controller will get its outout saved to a separate file, named after the controller's IP address.
+You can tell mmconnect to save the output of each controller to a separate file with the *-o <prefix>* flag.
+Each controller will get its output saved to a separate file, named after the controller's IP address.

 For instance, if you want to same all the logs into folder *logs* with names *switch-<IP.address.of.controller>.log*, give mmcollect the prefix *-t logs/switch-*: